gras/SensorWorkshop/python/00-SampleIncludeFiles/README.md

 # 00-SampleIncludeFiles
-##The goal of this discussion is to understand the benefits of having multiple files, rather than putting all of your code in a big steaming pile inside of a single file.
+##Goal: understand the benefits of having multiple files

 **Suggested File Structure:**
 * **main** - starting point of your program.
 It contains the high level commands